mrcavalcanti/mosaicoo/docs/sources/enterprise/license/activate-license.md

 license_path = /company/secrets/license.jwt
 ```

-This setting can also be set with an environment variable, which is useful if you're running Grafana with Docker and have a custom volume where you have placed the license file.
+This setting can also be set with an environment variable, which is useful if you're running Mosaicoo with Docker and have a custom volume where you have placed the license file.
 In this case, set the environment variable `GF_ENTERPRISE_LICENSE_PATH` to point to the location of your license file.

 ### Set the content of the license file as a configuration option